bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.14.2 - 2022/06/19 =
+* Tweak - Send email notifications to WC order billing email address instead of user account email address
+* Tweak - Change the bookings owner too when updating the WC order owner
+* Fix - AJAX error when trying to move a booked event to an earlier date in calendar editor
+* Fix - Update the nonces of the frontend booking dialogs via javascript to avoid invalid nonce cache issue
+* Fix - Request a refund button appeared in frontend booking lists to administrator for booking groups that were not cancelled
+* Dev - Use TipTip library instead of jQuery-UI Tooltip to avoid conflicts with Bootstrap tooltip
+* Dev - (Beta) Compatibility with Persistent Object Cache (Memcached, Redis...)

 = 1.14.1 - 2022/06/13 =
 * Fix - Notifications may not be translated according to recipient language with qTranslate-XT